-cluded that, in general, this curve is conservative with respect to eccentric loads.
-Curves B and C are reduced interaction curves for the 16- and 20-ft walls, respectively.
-These curves were developed from Curve A by the moment magnifier method, using the stiffness reduction derived for unreinforced masonry: $EI = E_i I_n/3.5$.
-In accordance with the assumed end conditions, a C_m factor of 0.5 was used, together with a k factor of 0.8.
+The solid curve in figure 6.13 (Curve A) is the short-wall interaction curve developed on the basis of the average axial strength of the 8-in prisms.
+This curve was discussed in section 6.2 and it was concluded that, in general, this curve is conservative with respect to eccentric loads.
+Curves B and C are reduced interaction curves for the 16-ft and 20-ft walls, respectively.
+These curves were developed from Curve A by the moment magnifier method, using the stiffness reduction derived for unreinforced masonry: $EI = E_i I_n / 3.5$ .
+In accordance with the assumed end conditions, a $C_m$ factor of 0.5 was used, together with a k factor of 0.8.
 Note that, in all cases, these reduced interaction curves are conservative.

-Figure 6.14 shows reduced interaction curves which were developed from a short-wall interaction curve that is based on the average prism strength at the t/3 eccentricity ($f'm = 2,320$ psi).
+Figure 6.14 shows reduced interaction curves which were developed from a short-wall interaction curve that is based on the average prism strength at the t/3 eccentricity (f'\m = 2,320 psi).
 As previously noted, this curve is probably accurate or slightly conservative for eccentricities greater than t/3.
 These reduced interaction curves should be less conservative than the curves shown in figure 6.13 and should predict the ultimate strength of the walls more closely.
 In figure 6.14, Curve A is the short-wall interaction curve, Curve B is for 16-ft walls and Curve C is for 20-ft walls.
 The solid portions of these curves were computed by theory.
 The lighter dashed lines are straight-line interpolations between the end point of the computed curves and the computed axial loads.
 The reduced curves, thus computed, are slightly conservative.
 This may be because of the fact that at the t/3 eccentricity 10-ft wall strength exceeded the average prism strength.
 At the t/3 and t/4eccentricities, the order of magnitude of observed slenderness effects is in good agreement with the magnitude of computed slenderness effects.
-This agreement also occurs with respect to the 16- and 20-ft walls under axial loads.
+This is also true with respect to the 16-ft and 20-ft walls under axial loads.
 In all these cases the reduced interaction curves are conservative.
-At the t/6 eccentricity the wall tests show no correlation between length and ultimate load, however, the reduced curves are conservative with respect to the 16- and 20-ft walls.
+At the t/6 eccentricity the wall tests show no correlation between length and ultimate load, however, the reduced curves are conservative with respect to the 16-ft and 20-ft walls.

-It may be concluded from the discussion of figures 6.13 and 6.14, that the strength of slender walls was conservatively predicted by the moment magnifier method, when it was assumed that the flexural compressive strength of the masonry equals the average axial prism strength.
-The order of magnitude of slenderness effect, as well as the strength of slender walls were approximately predicted by the moment magnifier method, when the flexural compressive strength of masonry at load eccentricities greater than t/3 was assumed to equal the average flexural strength of prisms, loaded at a t/3 eccentricity.
+It may be concluded from the discussion of figures 6.13 and 6.14, that strength of slender walls was conservatively predicted by the moment magnifier method, assuming that the flexural compressive strength of the masonry equals the average axial prism strength, and that the order of magnitude of slenderness effect, as well as the strength of slender walls were approximately predicted by the moment magnifier method, when the flexural compressive strength of masonry at load eccentricities greater than t/3 was assumed to equal the average flexural strength of prisms, loaded at a t/3 eccentricity.